Pan Am Games: Bodden clocks two PBs, Hyman fails to qualify

-Swimmer John Bodden shone in the pool, while Cayman’s fastest man Kemar Hyman couldn’t capture the necessary pace Tuesday (6 August) at the XVIII Pan Am Games in Lima, Peru.
+Swimmer John Bodden impressed in the pool, while Cayman’s fastest man Kemar Hyman couldn’t capture the necessary pace Tuesday (6 August) at the XVIII Pan Am Games in Lima, Peru.

 Bodden, 19, clocked personal bests in both the 400-metre freestyle – placing 15th in a time of 4:04.34 – and in the 200-metre butterfly where he finished 24th clocking 2:08.22.